open/close all folders

 - Held Back in School: In one episode, it's revealed that Kate's actually a year older than the other kids in her grade, due to getting held back in Kindergarten for some reason.

 - Informed Attractiveness: She is portrayed as being the Queen Bee of the school, and much is made of her "bustiness."
 In a show like this, she's not any more attractive than most background girls.
+However, it's revealed that she actually was an early bloomer regarding puberty, which is where her popularity and subseqent Alpha Bitch attitude came from.
+By developing early, she stood out from the rest of the girls and by the time of the serious, she maintains her popularity from that even though most of the girls have caught up.

 - Jerk with a Heart of Gold: While she's still the Alpha Bitch, she has some nice moments with Lizzie over the course of the series and The Movie.
 In The Movie she has a full Heel–Face Turn.